ocosmiccobalt/sql-database/Readme.md

 # The SQL statements

-I use these commands to create & test web apps on my local machine and then host my databases with db4free.net or other services.
+I use these commands to build & test web apps on my local machine and then host my databases on testing services or professional data hosting providers.